bernardolemos/SearchAlgorithms/README.md

 ## The 8 game
  _The 8 game_ is a table game that given an initial and final table states, the goal is to manipulate the inital table so that the final configuration is reached.

  A table consists of 9 cells, a _3x3_ matrix.
-Each cell is, except one, contains a number.
+Each cell, except one, contains a number.
 One must move the cells around in such a way that the target table is reached.
 This is achieved by moving the empty cell up, down, right or left, one step at a time.
 ### **Example**: